zach/heroku-buildpack-rgeo/README.md

 ...
 ```

-The RECOMPILE_ALL_GEMS variable signals the build process to recompile the rgeo gem, so that the GEOS and PROJ binaries get linked in.
-The user-env-compile is necessary to allow the RECOMPILE_ALL_GEMS variable to be read.
+The `RECOMPILE_ALL_GEMS` variable signals the build process to recompile the rgeo gem, so that the GEOS and PROJ binaries get linked in.
+The `user-env-compile` feature is necessary to allow `RECOMPILE_ALL_GEMS` to be read.

 Both of these settings are unnecessary for the long term, and can be removed after RGeo is running properly, as follows.